nikettongare/super-notes/learning/interview.md

 # Tell me about yourselft

-First of all, thank you for giving me the opportunity to introduce myself.

-I am Niket Tongare, and I live in Chatrapatti Sambhaji Nagar, Maharashtra.
+As you know my name is Niket Tongare, and I live in Chatrapatti Sambhaji Nagar, Maharashtra.

-I recently completed my post-graduation from MGM University with an SGPA of 8.8.
+I recently completed my post-graduation from MGM University.
 Before that, I did my graduation at the same university.

 I have done part-time freelancing for three years, where I provided services to develop Flutter and MERN stack applications.